GabeCasciano/TDMS/notes.md

 - BudyGPT thinks I should use a base case that has just bytes or whatever, and then inherit that into a the ChannlObj.
 - Group can then reference a unique pointer of the base class which is not templated.

+## 06/20/2025
+- Worked on some cleaning up and some helpers to standarize interaction and serialization
+- Need to finish the binary layout of groups and files
+- Need to figure out where to include the Lead In
+- Need to TEST!
+- Close!

+- Once this is done I can make a TDMS daemon that listens to specific mqtt topics and has convertors
+- I will need to create a datastructure for serialization